Autism spectrum disorder

 - Genetic tests to check for conditions, like fragile X syndrome or Rett syndrome.
-Rett syndrome is a rare genetic disease that mostly affects girls and causes problems in development and the nervous system (brain, spine and nerves).
+Rett syndrome has some similarities to ASD.
+It is a rare genetic disease that mostly affects girls and causes problems in development and the nervous system (brain, spine and nerves).

 - Tests to check the levels of lead in your child’s blood.
 High levels of lead can cause serious problems, like brain damage and developmental delays.

 - Electroencephalogram (also called EEG) or magnetic resonance imaging (also called MRI).
 EEG records electrical activity in your baby’s brain.
-MRI is a medical test that makes a detailed picture of the inside of your body.
+MRI uses radio waves and magnets to make a picture of your baby’s brain.